legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

 spark-shell --jars ... to add jars and then you can use it!!!

 spark-shell accepts --queue as parameter ...!!!

-## Spark SQL

-Spark SQL supports hive sql syntax.
-For example,
-`spark.sql("show tables in some_schema")`
-returns a DataFrame with tables in the Hive database.

 ## Spark Cluster Master URL